Why just 4 hours — it’s more convenient to meet for one long day, all day, right?

 For School-arranged Off-Sites and Events, students will wear their regular uniform OR a Seaside T-shirt with the Fairfield Program’s uniform bottom.
 Each Event will include details on which one to wear.

-What is your math program in The Bradford Program?
+What is your math program?

 Singapore Math gently guides students to perform above contemporary math standards.
 It is a mastery-type program, consistent with Charlotte Mason’s requirements.

-What is your reading program in The Bradford Program?
+What is your reading program?

 *South Carolina law for educational requirements may change at any time.
 Visit the HSLDA website for the most current requirements for your state, in an easy-to-understand format.
 For examples of how Seaside families meet this requirement practically, please contact us for more information at firstname.lastname@example.org.